magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Context
 """""""

-We not write the description to this field.
+Only change if you know what you are doing.

 .. _trunk-dtmfmode:

-We not write the description to this field.
+Dtmfmode
+""""""""

+Set default dtmfmode for sending DTMF.
+Defau

 .. _trunk-insecure:

+Insecure
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-maxuse:

-Max channels in use
+Max use
-"""""""""""""""""""

-We not write the description to this field.
+"""""""

+Maximum simultaneous call.
+If you set it, your server will need to use a lot of resources to control it.
+Not recommended.

 .. _trunk-nat:

+NAT
+"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-directmedia:

+Directmedia
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-qualify:

+Qualify
+"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-type:

+Type
+""""

-We not write the description to this field.
+We did not write the description to this field.